 What is Niche Marketing?

-Niche marketing is using strategies to promote your product or service in a specific niche market.
+Niche marketing is also known as micro-marketing or specialty marketing, refers to using strategies to promote your product or service in a specific niche market.
 For example, an acne face wash seller uses paid advertisements to capture potential customers in the niche market.
 That means “paid advertisements” is one of the niche marketing strategies to promote its niche product in the niche market (acne face wash).

 How to Do Niche Marketing?